Marriage and civil partnership ceremonies at a register office

 Number of guests

 Ceremony room capacities are set according to fire regulations and cannot be exceeded.
-These capacities include everyone except the registrars: the couple, all guests (including babies and children), photographers, videographers and musicians.
+The capacity includes everyone except the registrars.
+Yourselves, children, babies, and photographers are all counted.

 Be sure to check the capacity of your chosen ceremony room.
-Ceremony room capacities can be found via the links below.
+Details about capacities can be found using the links below.

 Personal additions